 DAY 13 - Kazakhstan: Ustyurt Plateau

 In the morning we will set onto a 4x4 adventure across the barren badlands of Ustyurt Plateau.

-We'll tour the western part of the plateau with its many natural sights, such as the bizarre chalky rock formation at Boszhira, and post-Soviet urban melancholia, best represented in the rather dull city of Zhanaozen.
+We'll tour the western part of the plateau: otherworldly natural sights (such as the bizarre chalky rock formation at Boszhira) and post-Soviet urban melancholia (such as the rather dull city of Zhanaozen).

 We'll then reach the underground mosque-cum-mausoleum of Beket-Ata, where we'll enjoy a traditional Kazakh lunch and observe the mystic rituals of pious pilgrims.

-In the afternoon we'll head back to Aktau, where we'll enjoy a well deserved fresh beer in one of the many bars along overlooking the Caspian Sea.
+In the afternoon we'll head back towards Aktau for a refreshing beer in one of the many bars overlooking the Caspian Sea.

 Dinner and overnight in Aktau.

 DAY 14 - Kazakhstan: Fort Shevchenko and the Caspian Shores

 We'll spend the day touring the many wonders scattered along the Caspian shoreline.

 First we'll stop at the Koshkar-Ata necropolis, a holy muslim graveyard with impressive monumental tombs and pretty little mausoleums dating back to pre-Soviet times.